-Paper Presentation & In-class participation 30% Presentation 20 Weekly 2 presentations worth 10 marks each In class participation 10 Weekly Participation is recorded in each session from session 3.
-The best 5 of 8 results will count towards the 10 marks.
-Written Critique 30% Review Report 30 Each week - Submission on Monday Each week you are expected to provide a full report on a pre-assigned article, starting from week 3.
-Three written critiques will be submitted.
-The best 2 of 3 will be taken into account towards the final mark Referee Report 40% 40 End of term - 12th February 2017 Details will be provided on Moodle and in the session 2
+Assessment Item Weight Activities Marks Due Date Details Paper Presentation & In-class participation 30% Presentation 20 Weekly 2 presentations out of 3 worth 10 marks each In class participation 10 Weekly Participation is recorded in each session from session 2.
+The best 6 marks will count towards the 10 marks.
+2. Written Critique 30% Review Report 30 Each week - Submission on Tuesday Each week you are expected to provide a full report on a pre-assigned article, starting from week 2.
+Four written critiques will be submitted.
+The first submission is a trial.
+The best 2 of 3 will be taken into account towards the final mark 3.
+Research Proposal 40% Proposal 40 End of term - November 15 th 2020 Details will be provided on Moodle